kra53n/pyxel_games/README.txt

-Tetris written of Python with pyxel.
+Games written on Python using Pyxel.